pereznetworks/An-Advanced-Demo-Using-Gulp-to-Build-a-Front-End-Web-Site/README.md

 - At the time Gulp was @ 4.0.0,
   - but some had may still have had older version of gul-cli installed globally

-- Please make sure the local folder and global version of gulp-cli are the same
+- If you have global packages, make sure the local folder and global version of gulp-cli are the same

   - Run the following code :
     - to get the environment versions of gulp-cli in alignment with all packages that come with gulp.